 What’s Working in Google Ads, SEO, Paid Social, Email Marketing and Video Right Now.

-4. Take Google Ads To The Next Level in 2020
+7. Take Google Ads to The Next Level in 2021

 Google Ads is a platform that is constantly evolving.
 New ad types are being rolled out.
-Previously effective strategies reduce in usefulness.
+Previously effective strategies are becoming less useful.
 Extra levels of automation mean less work, but they often go hand-in-hand with less transparency.

 Dynamic Search Ads - Experiment in Moderation

-Dynamic search ad campaigns have been around for some time, and allow Google to dynamically match searches to landing page content – you just specify the landing pages and enter ad descriptions.
-Google does the rest.
-The pros are that there’s a good chance you’ll find those “I would never have thought of that” keywords.
-The cons are that you have less control.
+Dynamic search ads campaigns have been around for some time and allow Google to dynamically match searches to landing page content (you just specify the landing pages and enter ad descriptions and Google does the rest).
+The pro is that there’s a good chance you’ll find those “I would never have thought of that” keywords.
+The con is that you have less control.
 You need to watch closely and apply negative keywords where appropriate.
 We recommend you use Dynamic Search Ads in moderation and with a careful eye on performance.

 Old News, Worth Repeating - Landing Pages